Medicare Glossary– Look up the definitions of common Medicare terminology

-A health care program for active duty and retired uniformed services members and their families.
+A health care program for active duty and retired uniformed services Members and their families.

-TrOOP (TRUE OUT OF POCKET COSTS, PART D
+TROOP (TRUE OUT OF POCKET COSTS, PART D

 The expenses that count toward a person's Medicare drug plan out-of-pocket threshold.
 Defines when you exit the Coverage Gap (Donut Hole) and enter into the Catastrophic Coverage stage of your Medicare Part D prescription drug plan.

-A TTY (TeleTYpewriter) or TDD (Telecommunication Device for the Deaf) is a communication device used by people who are deaf, hard of hearing, or have a severe-speech impairment.
+A TTY (TeleTYpewriter) or TDD (Telecommunication Device for the Deaf) is a communication device used by people who are deaf, hard of hearing, or have severe-speech impairment.
 A TTY/TDD consists of a keyboard, display screen, and modem.
 Messages travel over regular telephone lines.
 People who don't have a TTYTDD can communicate with a TTY/TDD user through a message relay center (MRC).
 An MRC has TTY/TDD operators available to send and interpret TTYTDD messages.

 A claim submitted for a service or supply by a provider who does not accept Medicare assignment.